-- 4. If the Board finds that the parolee committed one or more technical violations of the conditions of parole and the Division has determined that the graduated sanctions adopted pursuant to NRS 213.15101 have been exhausted, the Board may: - (a) Continue parole supervision; - (b) Temporarily revoke parole supervision and impose a term of imprisonment of not more than: - (1) Ninety days for the first temporary parole revocation; or
+- 4. If the Board finds that the parolee committed one or more technical violations of the conditions of parole, the Board may: - (a) Continue parole supervision; - (b) Temporarily revoke parole supervision and impose a term of imprisonment of not more than: - (1) Thirty days for the first temporary parole revocation; - (2) Ninety days for the second temporary parole revocation; or - (3) One hundred and eighty days for the third temporary parole revocation; or - (c) Fully revoke parole supervision and impose the remainder of the sentence for a fourth or subsequent revocation.